We tried Kashi's new keto-friendly cereal, and here's what we think

 This was definitely my experience, and likely why I went through the whole box so quickly.
 What I found worked, after my first try, was eating a double serving of the cereal to stay full, pushing up my calories and protein for the meal.
 A better move might be to add a piece of fruit for additional nutrition as well.

-Ciccolini agrees, saying, “I’d treat this as a snack, a protein supplement, or one part of a balanced breakfast rather than a whole breakfast in itself.
+Ciccolini agrees, saying, “I’d treat this as a snack, a protein supplement or one part of a balanced breakfast rather than a whole breakfast in itself.
 If you want to make it more physically satisfying and give you longer-lasting energy, you can add fruit and peanut butter, for example, and swap out yogurt or kefir for milk and use it as more of a granola.”

-Or, if you’re like me, just have a single serving for dessert while binging on yet another Netflix show.
+Or, if you’re like me, just have a single serving for dessert while bingeing on yet another Netflix show.
 This is definitely a great choice as a treat for anyone on the keto diet, or trying to cut carbs, but remember, you can’t live on extracted proteins alone.

 If you’re looking for more creative keto-friendly ideas, be sure to check out our roundup of the top keto-friendly meal delivery services and keto-friendly snacks too.

 - Kashi Go Keto Cinnamon Vanilla Cereal (prices vary; target.com)